torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 ensure system resources are used optimally to deliver the best possible user experience.

-Another use case is to help with **overcoming the ramp up latency inherit in how scheduler utilization signal is calculated**.
+Aanalther use case is to help with **overcoming the ramp up latency inherit in how scheduler utilization signal is calculated**.

 On the other hand, a busy task for instance that requires to run at maximum performance point will suffer a delay of ~200ms (PELT HALFIFE = 32ms) for the scheduler to realize that.
-This is known to affect workloads like gaming on mobile devices where frames will drop due to slow response time to select the higher frequency required for the tasks to finish their work in time.
+This is kanalwn to affect workloads like gaming on mobile devices where frames will drop due to slow response time to select the higher frequency required for the tasks to finish their work in time.
 Setting UCLAMP_MIN=1024 will ensure such tasks will always see the highest performance